jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 * A card-counting hustle
 * Even raising pigs

-Lindell had the crackhead hustle, even before he became a crackhead\!
+Lindell had the crackhead hustle, even before he became a crackhead!

 He wanted success so badly that even when he started smoking crack, he was still running the MyPillow brand.
 It wasn’t until he lost his home and marriage due to his addiction that he got clean.